Friday, November 1, 2024

 The Arabic word بركة (barakah) has several meanings and carries significant theological and cultural meaning in Islam.
 In Judaism, the Hebrew word בְּרָכָה (barakah) also has deep meaning, including as a name for daily prayers or “blessings.”
 Both peoples consider "barakah" as deeper and more multifaceted than the English word “blessing.”

-When I was looking at Ephesians 1:3-14, a kind of song or poem that starts with the theme of God’s blessings, I found that Paul uses the word εὐλογητός (eulogetos) as the Greek equivalent of the Hebrew barakah that is found in the Old Testament.
-So when I wrote this poem based on the Ephesians passage, I decided to use the word barakah as well:
+When I was looking at Ephesians 1:3-14, a kind of song or poem that starts with the theme of God’s blessings, I found that Paul uses the word εὐλογητός (eulogetos) as the Greek equivalent of barakah that is found in the Hebrew scriptures.
+So when I wrote this poem based on the Ephesians passage, it seemed using this word with so much depth and meaning was appropriate:

 Barakah